 3. Payment Terms

-Shorter payment terms mean lower risk.
-Net-30 invoices cost less to factor than net-60 or net-90 invoices because the factoring company’s capital is tied up for a shorter period.
+Shorter payment terms reduce risk.
+That’s why factoring net-30 invoices costs less than net-60 or net-90, as the factoring company’s capital isn’t tied up as long.

 4. Industry and Concentration

-Some industries have more predictable payment patterns than others.
-Additionally, having your invoices spread across multiple clients (lower concentration risk) typically results in better rates than having 80% of your receivables with a single customer.
+Some industries simply have more predictable payment patterns.
+Plus, spreading your invoices across multiple clients (lower concentration risk) tends to yield better rates compared to having 80% of your receivables tied to just one customer.

 Fee Structures: Flat Rate vs. Variable Rate